dvdblk/github-activity-recap/README.md

 # GitHub Activity Recap

-Summarizes your GitHub activity to your profile readme.
+Summarizes your public GitHub activity to your profile readme.